18F/digital-acquisition-playbook/pages/primers/lean.md

 ## History

 When you hear Lean [insert noun] you can thank our friends over at Toyota.
 Taiichi Ohno started working as an engineer at Toyota motor company in 1943 and is considered the father of the Toyota Production System (TPS), also known as just-in-time production.
 His system was devised to eliminate the seven eight common forms of waste.
-These are (NOTE:  https://en.wikipedia.org/wiki/Muda_(Japanese_term)):
+These are:

 1. **Transportation.** Moving things around.
 2. **Inventory.** Number of things.